haje01/forword/README.md

 #include <iostream>

 int main(){
-    // Example: Ignoring only hyphens ('-') and spaces std::unordered_set<char> customSymbols{'-', ' '};
+    // Example: Only ignore hyphens('-') and spaces std::unordered_set<char> customSymbols{'-', ' '};
     Forword forword("forbidden_words.txt", customSymbols);

     if(forword.search("b-a-d-w-o-r-d"))
-        std::cout << "Banned word detected." << std::endl;
+        std::cout << "Forbidden word detected." << std::endl;
     else
-        std::cout << "No banned word detected." << std::endl;
+        std::cout << "No forbidden word detected." << std::endl;

     return 0;
 }
 ```

-## Notes
+## Important Notes
-- The banned words text file should be a text file with one word per line.
+- The forbidden words text file should contain one word per line.
-- There is no need to register new banned words by adding spaces or symbols to existing ones.
+- There's no need to register variations of the same forbidden word with added spaces or symbols.
-- If called frequently, it is recommended to initialize the Forword object once and reuse it.
+- For frequent calls, it's recommended to initialize the Forword object once and reuse it.

 ## Forword Developers

 ### Prerequisites
-Tools required to run tests for each language:
+Tools needed to run tests for each language:

 #### Python
-- Python 3.7 or later
+- Python 3.7 or higher
 - unittest (Python standard package)

 #### C++
 - Google Test
 - A C++17 compatible compiler
-- CMake 3.10 or later
+- CMake 3.10 or higher

 #### C#
 - .NET SDK